 EMI Sharing Plan

 This plan acts as a protection to the buyer against financial loss with the builder agreeing to pay a fraction of or the whole of EMI interest for a certain period or till the property possession.
 But the difference between the existing and increased home loan rate has to be paid by the buyer.
 But the difference would be paid by the builder if the plan is a “Zero EMI Till Possession” one.

 Wasn’t the reading helpful?
-If you wish to look through apartments for sale in Kolkata to purchase, then get in touch with transventor.com.
+If you wish to look through apartments for sale in Kolkata to purchase, then get in touch with transventor.in.
 From site visits to clearing legal formalities, we make you pass through every step without the least of difficulty.